dianakuanyshkyzy/backendhw1/README.md

 This setup provides a structured way to build a Node.js application using TypeScript, with clear separation of concerns and organized testing.
 It includes everything you need to get started quickly and scale your application efficiently.

-Feel free to customize the structure and add more features as per your requirements.
-Happy coding! 💻